eurostat/NLP4Stat/Use Case A Graphical exploration/R Shiny files/R Shiny application.md

 The application also includes some filters, for the selection of a particular year as the year of last update, for the filtering by keyword in the article titles and for the filtering by keyword in the article abstracts.

 The input to the application is the data with the SE articles information, produced by a Python notebook currently named *Use Case A prepare data_v2.ipynb*, which is actually the one used in the Faceted search[^1], except for a very small change.
-This small change is shown below in the colored lines.
+This small change is shown below in the lines in bold.

 ...